Experimental assessment of mixing layer scaling laws in Rayleigh-Taylor instability: Results

 The time evolution of the dimensionless mixing length for all the experiments we performed is shown in Fig.~\ref{fig:rt_diffus}.
 As previously observed in simulations in confined domains \citep{depaoli2019prf,depaoli2019universal}, the dynamics consists essentially of three phases in sequence: (i) diffusion-dominated, (ii) convection dominated and (iii) wall-induced shutdown.
 During the initial phase, the thickness of the mixing layer is initially controlled by diffusion.
 Assuming an initial stepwise concentration profile, the dimensionless concentration field evolves as:

 and the corresponding mixing length as:

 (we refer to \citep{depaoli2019prf} for a detailed derivation).
 The same evolution of the mixing length in the initial diffusive regime has been observed in previous numerical works, both in porous media convection \citep{gopalakrishnan2017relative,depaoli2019prf} and in pure fluids with different initial conditions \citep{Biferale2018}.
 Despite the seemingly universal behaviour exhibited by the mixing length, we observe that the initial diffusive stage is hardly captured by the experimental measurements.
 Only the measurements performed at lower $\ra$, namely 4407 and 7023, are in good agreement with the theoretical predictions (blue dashed line in Fig.~\ref{fig:rt_diffus}).
+While the trend nicely follows the predicted behaviour, namely $h^*\sim\sqrt{t^*}$, the magnitude slightly differs from the solution derived in Eq.~\eqref{eq:appA3}.
+This is due to uncertainty of the experimental measurements, which is comparable to the values of $h^*$ at low $\ra$ and early times.
 When the fluid-fluid interface is sufficiently thick ($10^3<t<10^4$), it becomes unstable and eventually finger-like structures form.
 When observed via the mixing length, the transition to this convection-dominated regime is smooth, similarly to what has been observed in the simulations.
 However, we find that the transition in experiments occurs at different instants depending on the value of $\ra$, as a result of the uncertainty on the initial perturbation of the concentration field, which cannot be reproduced faithfully in the laboratory.
 We also observe that, during the transition, the growth of the mixing length modelled as a power law, i.e. $h^*\sim(t^*)^{\alpha}$, is characterized by an exponent that is higher than that observed asymptotically, in agreement with previous numerical \citep{depaoli2019prf,gopalakrishnan2017relative} and experimental ($\alpha=2$) \citep[]{wooding1969growth} findings.